Ablative Laser Resurfacing

 How Laser Resurfacing is Performed

-Your healthcare practitioner will clean your face and cover your eyes.
+Your medical aesthetics nurse will clean your face and cover your eyes.
 Your treated areas will then be numbed with a topical anesthetic.
 For deep resurfacing we provide an oral sedative, oral pain reliever and sometimes local anesthetic injection as well depending on the aggressiveness of the treatment.

 During ablative laser resurfacing an intense beam of light energy is directed at your skin which will destroy the outer layer of skin.
 It will also heat the underlying skin which causes the collagen fibers to shrink and will form new skin that is smoother and tighter.
 This procedure takes between 30 – 120 minutes depending on the size of the treated area.

 The treated areas will be red, swollen and may itch.
 Your skin will peel and ooze a yellowish liquid and even a bit of blood, depending on the depth of the treatment.
 Do not pick at the crusted areas or peel any loose skin.
 Your healthcare practitioner will apply a thick ointment to the treated areas.
 An over the counter pain reliever and ice packs may be required.
 Regular cleansing is required.
 You will be provided with a post treatment kit that includes all the skin care products you will require.
 A thick protective ointment such as aquaphor is applied for the first 4 days.
 Strenuous activity is to be avoided until healing is complete – approximately 2 weeks.
 New skin should completely cover the treated area after two weeks at which time you can apply makeup and resume your normal activities.

 This depends on your lifestyle.
 If you can avoid prolonged sun exposure then yes, you can get laser treatments in the summer.
 If you plan on being outside in the sun without protection (SPF & a hat) then we would recommend that you postpone your treatments until the fall or winter.